ThePacielloGroup/cupper/snippets/visually-hidden.md

 }
 ```

-Use it sparingly since, in most cases, what is identified in screen readers should also be presented visually.
+Use it sparingly since, in most cases, what is identified non-visually should also be presented visually.
 Bear in mind that not all screen reader users are blind users.